This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 In many instances, respite care takes place in your own home.
 In-home respite care will let your child stay in a familiar environment while qualified respite care workers take care of your daily tasks.
 Respite care providers may also bring toys, games, and adaptive equipment to keep your child occupied and safe.

 If you choose out-of-home respite care, you’ll also need to decide which type of care center would work best for your child.
-For instance, do you think your child would benefit from a camp setting where they can explore the outdoors and learn about nature?
+For instance, would your child benefit from a camp setting where they can explore the outdoors and learn about nature?

 Would they be better suited for an indoor daycare with educational toys and a comfortable space?
 Whichever setting you decide, be sure to weigh out the pros and cons of each.